 - The Ren & Stimpy Show creator John Kricfalusi.
 He turned down the offer he got from DreamWorks Animation to pitch a movie, due to the ridiculous way they treated him and attempted to manipulate his ideas.
 He was also so insistent on keeping the original content of his cartoons in, he purposefully slowed down production of The Ren & Stimpy Show so the censors would have less time to go over them.
 It worked, but ultimately got him fired.
 (Needless to say, the Spumco staff is generally Doing It for the Art — after John K was kicked out, the majority of the crew left alongside him).
 The unbelieveably high quality of Spumco productions (with John K's rule to never draw the same expression twice) is not unheard of either — especially that all of it is done for TV.
 However, as evidenced by this blog post of John K's, it's also quite evident the economical thinking is not absent.

 - Every shot of The Boondocks has detail unheard of even for anime.
-Thus, Aaron McGruder has produced only 3 seasons in 5 years.
+Thus, only 4 seasons have been produced in 9 years.

 - The same can be said for The Venture Bros., though the detail isn't nearly the same.
 What also deserves mentioning is that while most shows have a significant staff of writers, every episode but one was written by creator Jackson Publick and/or Doc Hammer.